harrymt/rate-my-plate/README.md

 - Run `pip install -r .\requirements.txt` to install all Python dependancies
 - Run the web server locally by running `python application.py`

+## API Credentials
+- Create your own file 'credentials.py' with a consumer_key, consumer_secret, access_token, and access_token_secret, which you can generate via the Twitter Application Management (https://apps.twitter.com)

 ### Technologies used

 - [Python](https://www.python.org/)